TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/setup.md

 This command allows you to set up your servers prefix, the thing that comes before all commands.

-**Examples**
+### Examples:

-* `!setup prefix` - Start the setup wizard for setting up your servers prefix, this is also done in the normal `!setup` steps.
+* `!setup prefix`
+  - Start the setup wizard for setting up your servers prefix, this is also done in the normal `!setup` steps.
-* `!setup prefix $` - Will set your server to use $ for all commands.
+* `!setup prefix $`
+  - Will set your server to use $ for all commands.

 ***

 This command allows you to set up your servers realm, the server warcraft server you want your server to default to.

-**Examples**
+### Examples:

-* `!setup realm` - Start the setup wizard for setting up your servers realm, this is also done in the normal `!setup` steps.
+* `!setup realm`
+  - Start the setup wizard for setting up your servers realm, this is also done in the normal `!setup` steps.
-* `!setup realm anvilmar` - Will set your server to use Anvilmar as your default realm.
+* `!setup realm anvilmar`
+  - Will set your server to use Anvilmar as your default realm.

 ***